Mustafanaji0413/webster00/README.md

 <strong> <h2> The Scope Plane </h2></strong>

-The features that I had thought about before designing the project and my deadline was not achievable.
-I opted for a phased release approach.
+The features that I had thought about before designing the project and my deadline were not achievable.
+I opted for a phased-release approach.

 I was able to ascertain which features were more important and should be working on my initial deployment, and which features I could add later.